bergerwill/kraken/README.md

 ### Unit Testing

 The unit tests was a quick stab at it, needs some careful thought.
+I am using google gtest.
 This is a good time to review with the stake holders to ensure the behavior of the system is meeting their requirements.
 I really am a fan of test driven development, by building out unit tests before designing and implementing a system.

 ### Scalability and Robustness